skull-squadron/bloomfilter/README.md

 ## WTF is a bloom filter

-**TL;DR: **Probabilistic, extra lookup table to track a set of elements kept elsewhere to reduce expensive, unnecessary set element retrieval and/or iterator operations **when an element is not present in the set.**
+**TL;DR: **Probabilistic, extra lookup table to track a set of elements kept elsewhere to reduce expensive, unnecessary set element retrieval and/or iterator operations **when an element is not present in the set.** It's a classic time-storage tradeoff algoritm.

 ### Properties